dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 ### Field validator class changes

 The `simpleFieldValidation()` function has been replaced with a new `field()` function which exposes a "builder" pattern for constructing field objects.
-This opens up opportunities for plugins to modify field configurtations, for example.
+This opens up opportunities for plugins to modify field configurations, for example.

 ```javascript
 // old